termux/termux-gui/Protocol.md

     - checked: Whether a RadioButton or Checkbox should be checked.
 Defaults to false.
     - singleline: Whether an EditText should enable multiple lines to be entered.
     - line: Whether the line below an EditText should be shown.
+    - blockinput: Disables adding the typed key automatically to a EditText and instead sends a key event.
 - showCursor: Sets whether or not a cursor is shown in the EditText.
   - Parameters:
     - aid: The id of the Activity the View is in.